thomhines/interaction-design-principles/Day 15.md

 3. **Bring Game Materials**

-	Make sure you bring whatever you need in order to make and play your game next week.
-None of the materials need to be designed or colored or anything, but you should have enough to play through your game by the end of the class period.
+	Make sure you bring whatever you need in order to make and play your game next class.
+None of the materials need to be designed or anything, but you should have enough to play through your game by the end of the class period.